Twin Peaks: Fire Walk With Me (1992), David Lynch

 The high drama of this premise is handled with great subtlety by Lynch and actress Sheryl Lee, who plays Laura Palmer.
 They give her so much life and such basic humanity.
 We have become accustomed to praising acting performances that remain 'performance'.
 Lee's performance is perfect; manipulative, childlike, fearful and devilish in one consistent, always believable, character.

-y convulses out of her.
+When her end finally comes her angel is waiting for her.
+Disbelieving joy convulses out of her.
 It is the first time she has been happy for years.

-l gone bad, of a suburban town with dirty secrets, has been brought to life and reconstructed.
+The film ends on a freeze frame of her smiling face, just as every episode of Twin Peaks concluded on her beaming high-school portrait.
+Only this time the image that was once a cliched symbol of a corrupted innocent, of a good girl gone bad, of a suburban town with dirty secrets, has been brought to life and reconstructed.
 Laura is no longer a mere object around which the TV show's weird and farcical storylines revolved.
 The closing image is no longer a lie.
 The pain and the happiness is real.

-n Peaks: Fire Walk With Me is true horror - in other words, hurt and the fear of hurt.
+Twin Peaks: Fire Walk With Me is true horror - in other words, hurt and the fear of hurt.
 It has a love for the character that is beguiling and bewitching.
 It is a wonderful film.